PWDullano/oo-js-rb-practice/README.md

 * Make sure you have node 0.12 or greater
 * Run `npm install`

+If you don't have node 0.12 try: `brew update && brew upgrade node`

 ## Running the files

 For ruby just run `rspec` from the directory.